Contents

 Opening Balances

-In case of an ongoing business, iPlanner software prepares opening balance sheet in semi-automatic mode.
+In case of an ongoing business, iPlanner prepares opening balance sheet in semi-automatic mode.

 What does semi-automatic mode mean?

-iPlanner creates many opening balance sheet entries automatically, based on plan parameters.
-Thus, if the plan itself is adequate (corresponds to the business model), it is highly likely that the opening balance sheet is adequate as well.
-Nevertheless, the user should still enter some values directly (initial balance of loans, existing fixed assets, etc.).
+iPlanner creates several opening balance sheet entries automatically, based on plan inputs.
+Thus, if the plan itself is adequate, it is highly likely that the opening balance sheet is adequate as well.
+Nevertheless, the user should still enter some values directly (like for example initial balance of loans and existing fixed assets).

 iPlanner calculates initial balance sheet values related to sales revenue and cost of sales, personnel expenses and other operating expenses automatically based on the input parameters for the first month of the plan.